mmbdtp/mmbdtp.github.io/modules/UNIX/_posts/2000-01-01-week_1_programme.md

 - **Morning: Jupyter Notebooks**
-  - Leo leads with help from Sam ± Mark
+  - Leo leads with help from Sam ± Mark and Wing

 - **Afternoon: Installing software and Conda environments**
-  - Leo leads with help from Sam ± Mark
+  - Leo leads with help from Sam ± Mark and Wing

-***
+---

 ### Thursday, October 17th

 **Venue:** Quadram Institute, Board Room from 9:00 am to 5:00 pm

 - **Morning: Sequence Quality Control**
-  - Sam leads, with help from Mark and Wing
+  - Sam leads, with help from Mark

 - **Afternoon: Trimming Sequence Files**
-  - Sam leads, with help from Wing and Leo
+  - Sam leads, with help from Leo

-***
+---

 ### Friday, October 18th